“Why is my roof leaking?”

 2 – Holes in Your Roof

 A hole in your roof could have been caused by severe weather, rodents or insects, or a tree branch that fell on top of it.
-Even the smallest hole caused by a rusted or loose nail can cause extensive damage if left unrepaired for a long time.
+Even the smallest hole caused by a rusted or loose nail can cause extensive damage if left for too long without being repaired.

 If you’re handy around the house, you may be able to fix holes yourself using caulk and sealant to ensure a tight seal once again.